BrianNTang/BrianNTang/README.md

 Brian is a software engineer who has a passion to learn and share his knowledge with others.
 He is a full-time software engineer with years of experience in Software Development and private tutoring.

 * 🌍  I'm based in San Diego, CA
-* 🧠  I'm learning Svelte
+* 🧠  I'm learning Terraform

 ### Skills